 A written plan which outlines the daily, short term and long term changes to programs/pathways.

 Transitions may include:

+- entry to school

+- activity to activity

+- class to class

+- between grades

+- school to school

-- Entry to school, between grades, from elementary to secondary school - · Activity to activity, class to class, school to school
+- elementary school to secondary school

-• Secondary school to education, career, community, and life pathway Contained within the transition plan are:
+- secondary school to education, career, community, and life pathway

+Contained within the transition plan are:

-- Individual goals
+- individual goals

-- Actions required to achieve those goals
+- actions required to achieve those goals

-- Identified individuals responsible for the actions required
+- identified individuals responsible for the actions required

-- Specific timelines for completion
+- specific timelines for completion

-A transition plan is developed in collaboration with students and their families, the school, community agencies and post secondary partners as appropriate and is reviewed and updated as part of the IEP review process.
+A Transition Plan is developed in collaboration with students and their families, the school, community agencies and postsecondary partners as appropriate and is reviewed and updated as part of the IEP review process.